IonAlberdi/discovery-multi/README.md

 MediaScape targets applications that provide shared experiences across multiple devices.

+In this context, to ease distributed application decisions, different devices running an application must provide shared awareness of their capabilities and features.

-Discovery-Multi integrates Agent Context and Discovery-Self to provide information about the current agent, it’s capabilities and events (as well as sensor management) basing on Discovering API published into Discovery-Self.
+Discovery-Multi integrates Agent Context and Discovery-Self to provide information about the current agent, it’s capabilities and events (as well as sensor management) based on Discovering API published into Discovery-Self.

-Discovery For Aplication Context is based in two developments:
+Discovery propagation through the Aplication Context includes two developments:
 * Discovery API:
 This library build awareness about the device features and the available devices ready to be connected for each application instance. https://github.com/mediascape/discovery-self